 Up to six hours before the procedure is to take place, a patient must avoid drinking or eating anything that is not water.
 The reason for this is that the anesthesia could cause a person to potentially aspirate while they are under sedation, and it would not be good for the patient to begin coughing up food during the procedure.
 In addition, a patient is not allowed to consume caffeine on the day of the procedure at all, for any reason.

 Though it is not technically a food, we will also make a note about smoking here as well.
 Because smoking restricts the flow of a patient’s blood vessels, it could make them more likely to bleed profusely during a procedure.
 As a result of this fact, a patient must quit smoking for six weeks before and six weeks after their procedure is complete.

 Is a Patient Allowed to Drive Themselves Home After a Procedure?

 For both legal and practical safety reasons, a patient is, under no circumstances, allowed to drive themselves home after a procedure.
 They must have an adult who is legally licensed to drive take them both to and from the appointment.

-For more information on sedation dentistry in Glendale, please contact our doctors through either their website or by phone at (818) 208-5800.
+For more information on sedation dentistry in Pasadena, please contact our doctors through either their website or by phone at (818) 208-5800.